 Erica Weisman and Alice Carli met while studying at the University of Washington in Seattle.
 During their studies they ventured to Erica's hometown of Austin, Texas to teach their first cooking camps together.
 There, they hatched their life-changing plan to begin this business!

 Alice received her bachelors degree in Public Health and hosted weekly dinners for colleagues and friends; Erica received her bachelors degree in Urban Planning while working at Seattle's renowned fine-dining restaurant, Canlis as a professional cook.

 A note from alice:

 Every year, the weekend before Christmas, my family gathers with a group of Italian friends for an ambitious undertaking.
 Together, we produce several thousand tortellini by hand, to be eaten for Christmas dinner.
 It's an incredible ritual which requires everyone to contribute something.
-Some pull the dough into strips, while others make balls from the stuffing, others cut dough triangles, and others yet fill them and fold them into tortellini.
+Some pull the dough into strips while others make balls from the stuffing, some cut dough triangles, and others fill them and fold them into tortellini.

 It wasn’t until I began my studies in public health that I understood my experiences with food in a new and more complex light.
 Caring about where your food comes from, how it was prepared, and how it makes you feel, is a matter of health and the environment, of community and politics, of personal expression, of family, of life.

 I believe that cooking is a social experience and a practical and necessary skill for life.
 Food should make us feel good in every sense of the word.
 It should nourish our bodies, our minds, and our relationships alike.
 Taking the time to sit around the kitchen table and make thousands of tortellini every year is so much more than a delicious Christmas dinner.
 Learning to cook a tasty meal for your family and friends is so much more than one plate of dinner.